AT-Publishing/website/_posts/2016-02-29-exchanges.md

 * Bitfinex has the main coins you might want to trade but there will be no fiat banking routes for you unless you want to transfer 5-6 figures USD (if you do, you should contact their support).
 You should also know there has been [a controversy regarding Tether issuance](https://medium.com/@bitfinexed/are-fraudulent-tethers-being-used-for-margin-lending-on-bitfinex-5de9dd80f330) and [audit has been promised](http://archive.is/6T7Ha).
 * Bittrex has many pairs and poor liquidity on some which can be exploited if you are a good short term trader.
 They are currently a more reliable altcoin exchange than Poloniex, but their customer support is overloaded too.

-You can also trade some altcoins on [Kraken](/kraken-cryptowatch/) and there is ETH available on GDAX but **it's been long a popular fixture** that these two exchanges **will crash during every important price action**.
+You can also trade altcoins on Kraken and there is ETH available on GDAX but **it's been long a popular fixture** that these two exchanges **will crash during every important price action**.
 You have been warned.
+Bitstamp also has some altcoins -- XRP and newly also ETH and LTC -- you need to be fully verified to trade there.

 ### Altcoin traders from the US

 You probably know about the witch hunt.
 US traders have it always more difficult.

-I use VPN at all times as a general security measure and it is fine with any of the following exchanges.
-Since ID verification is not usually a requirement when only cryptocurrencies are in play (and not fiat), you should be OK.
-For performance I can recommend {% aff AirVPN https://airvpn.org/?referred_by=209931 %} though I have also tried PureVPN and Hide My Ass.

-The only thing worth mentioning is probably to distribute your bankroll on several exchanges.
-Don't trade a lot of money on a single account if you don't want to go through verification.
+You have the following options:

+* Verify on exchanges that are regulated within the US -- [Gemini](https://gemini.com), [GDAX](https://gdax.com) -- if they will take you.
+They don't accept all banks, all states and sometimes they just refuse for undisclosed reasons.
+These two are where you'll have your deposits in the fastest.
+* Verify on [Bitstamp](https://bitstamp.net) -- EU-based but accepts US users.
+You will need to wire money to Slovenia.

+I'm not mentioning [Kraken](https://trade.kraken.com) as it's too unreliable for trading but it is indeed an option.
+[Bitfinex stops servicing verified US residents in November 2017](https://www.reddit.com/r/BitcoinMarkets/comments/76slkb/did_everyone_get_the_us_person_notice_from/?utm_content=comments&utm_medium=hot&utm_source=reddit&utm_name=BitcoinMarkets).

+Once you onramp, even if via p2p or whatever, your problem is kind-of solved.
+You can and trade unverified on [Bitmex](https://www.bitmex.com/register/iYQB44) (with VPN), [Bitfinex](https://www.bitfinex.com/?refcode=5egV78YtlC), [Bittrex](https://bittrex.com) or elsewhere.

+Don't leave your money on exchanges, especially when you're not verified.

 [Up](#)